-Example: If a student needs 100 hours to complete the program at the time of the agreed upon completion date on the Enrollment Agreement, the overtime charges will be $$20.00 \times 100$ hours = \$2,000 to complete the program and a new completion date will be determined to complete the program.
+Example: If a student needs 100 hours to complete the program at the time of the agreed upon completion date on the Enrollment Agreement, the overtime charges will be \$20.00 per hour x 100 hours = \$2,000 to complete the program and a new completion date will be determined to complete the program.
 The new completion date is determined by the number of hours needed to complete the program divided by how many daily scheduled hours the student has agreed to attend.
-More overtime charges will accrue if the student has not completed the course by each completion date.
+More overtime charges will accrue if the student has not completed the program by each completion date.